-Water (Aqua), Cocamidopropyl Hydroxysultaine, Sodium Laurylglucosides Hydroxypropylsulfonate, Sodium Methyl Cocoyl Taurate.
+Water (Aqua), Aloe Barbadensis Leaf Juice, Cocamidopropyl Hydroxysultaine, Sodium Laurylglucosides Hydroxypropylsulfonate, Sodium Methyl Cocoyl Taurate.

-One definition of “all natural” means that all ingredients in a product are from renewable, non-petroleum resources.
+According to The Beauty Brains, one definition of “all natural” means that every ingredient in a product is “from renewable, non-petroleum resources.”

 Now, we’re not saying there’s anything wrong with synthetic surfactants—just the opposite.
-However, trying to pin down what’s “all natural” can lead you down a rabbit hole.
+The point is that trying to pin down what’s “all natural” can lead you down a rabbit hole.